StanJulia/Stan.jl/README.md

 A package to use Stan (as an external program) from Julia.

-Right now the package has been tested on Mac OSX 10.9.3+, Julia 0.3-prerelease and CmStan 2.4.0.
+Right now the package has been tested on Mac OSX 10.9.3+, Julia 0.3 and CmStan 2.4.0.

 For more info on Stan, please go to <http://mc-stan.org>.

-This version is the Github branch Stan-j0.3-v0.0.3
+This version will be kept as the Github branch Stan-j0.3-v0.0.3

 ## Requirements